Code-Institute-Submissions/Milestone-Project-1-Art-Blog/README.md

 * Imbedded video on index html to allow viewers to watch a trailer without leaving my website.
 * A navbar with two modal buttons, one containing a form, that blend into the rest of the nav.
 As well as a dropdown.
 * Carousel content on artist spotlight pages shift from full art to card images based on page breaks.
+* Call to Action on index.html is built into a collapse div to save space, and hide the content.
+The button is design to draw users to it so the content is ok to be hidden.

 ### Suggested Next Features